 It’s almost Halloween and, much as I adore it, I have very mixed feelings about trick or treating.
 In this post I’ll cover some trick or treating safety tips to help keep your kids out of harm’s way – whether they are little ones or teens.

-Opinion seems to be thoroughly polarised between those who think it’s a harmless and fun activity and those who think it’s akin to begging and threatening behaviour.
+Opinion seems to be thoroughly polarised between those who think trick or treating is a harmless and fun activity and those who think it’s akin to begging and threatening behaviour.

 So where do you stand?

 Have you ever turned all the lights out on Halloween just to avoid the constant ringing of the doorbell Have you secretly prayed that those knocking will go away and, when they do, won’t shove something horrid through your letterbox or cover your car in eggs and flour?

 And there’s the problem.

 In a way, it’s a shame that, as in so many other occasions in life, the behaviour of a few spoils it for the masses.

 Our Family Halloween

 For the past few years, I have put on a Halloween tea for the family.
 Mum and Dad come round and we try to scare my father to death by dangling fake spiders in the toilet.